-A selection of cast bronze rings from the Ancient region of Bactria.
-Each ring features a round loop and a wide, round bezel, decorated with different geometric motives in low relief.
+A cast bronze rings from the Ancient region of Bactria.
+The ring features a round loop and a wide, round bezel, decorated with different geometric motives in low relief.
 Such rings would have been used as seals, pressed into clay or wax to mark one’s ownership.
+UK ring size M.

 Date: Circa 2nd millennium BC Condition: Fine condition, the rings are suitable for moder wear with care.